 Froebel’s pedagogy and principles underpinned this project, which acknowledged the importance and value of the relationship between children, family members and practitioners, and the role of play as a central, integrating element in children’s development and learning (Froebel, c1826, trans 1912).

-The project sought to develop and implement a unique continuing professional development (CPD) model in early childhood education that is founded on the Froebelian principles of the interrelated nature of the child’s growing relationships with others through play, addressing both practitioners and parents.
-The ultimate aim is to help practitioners and parents work together and enhance children’s opportunities to play through holistic practice.
+The project sought to develop and implement a unique continuing professional development (CPD) model in early childhood education, founded on the Froebelian principles of the interrelated nature of the child’s growing relationships with others through play, addressing both practitioners and parents.
+The ultimate aim was to help practitioners and parents work together and enhance children’s opportunities to play through holistic practice.

-In this project, play is viewed, from a Froebelian perspective, as the expression of a young child’s soul and a means for communication and learning (Froebel, c1826, trans 1912).
-Parent-child-practitioner play is regarded as a means for recognising the unity and connectedness of children with their families, communities, and settings/schools.
-The focus on the development, delivery and evaluation of this Froebelian CPD model will be on young children and families who were experiencing economic challenges.
+In this project, play was viewed, from a Froebelian perspective, as the expression of a young child’s soul and a means for communication and learning (Froebel, c1826, trans 1912).
+Parent-child-practitioner play was regarded as a means for recognising the unity and connectedness of children with their families, communities, and settings/schools.
+The focus on the development, delivery and evaluation of this Froebelian CPD model was young children and families who were experiencing economic challenges.

 Further details can also be found at: https://research.reading.ac.uk/inedutogether/